1964 Individual Speedway World Championship

 The 1964 Individual Speedway World Championship was the 19th edition of the official World Championship to determine the world champion rider.

+The final was held on 11 September at the Ullevi in Sweden.

 New Zealander Barry Briggs secured his third world title with a five race 15 point maximum.
 Igor Plekhanov the Soviet Union captain won the silver medal after winning the ride off against four times champion Ove Fundin.